 It’s at least better than Jaws 2.
 The main performers put in solid duty.
 George Segal is interesting at all times.
 His put-upon inspector can summon up a sarcastic attitude about anything.
 And the script doesn’t ask him to behave obnoxiously.
 Harry has to pick up his daughter (a very young Helen Hunt!) from his ex-wife, and there’s no acrimony there.
 The new girlfriend (Susan Strasberg) has the real thankless role and carries it with dignity.
 Everything is a cliché but never offensively so — although we know that Strasberg and Hunt must show up uninvited for the last scene, to at least get close to the center of jeopardy.

-Richard Widmark does roles like this in his sleep.
-Considering that the villain has already massacred a number of people, Widmark’s Agent Hoyt does seem a little bit stupid to assume that the obviously brilliant, determined and vindictive killer can be captured with ordinary procedure.
+Richard Widmark can play roles like this in his sleep.
+Considering that the villain has already massacred a number of people, Widmark’s Agent Hoyt does seem a little bit stupid to assume that the obviously brilliant, determined and vindictive killer can be captured through ordinary procedure.
 Even though Harry bears no responsibility, it is reasonable that he would be concerned for the loss of life and want to do his best to help.
-A nice touch is that there are no speeches about personal responsibility, no ‘a man’s gotta do what a man’s gotta do’ scenes.
+A nice touch is that there are no moral speeches or ‘a man’s gotta do what a man’s gotta do’ scenes.
 We just read the strain in Segal’s face.

 Timothy Bottoms also phones it in as the implacable extortionist.
 He plays the unnamed ‘Young Man’ as if he were on a double dose of Valium, all calm and collected.
 Henry Fonda slips in and out of two scenes as if he didn’t have to change his clothes from playing a tycoon in Tentacles.
 Everything Fonda says sound like he’s really saying, “this better be the last take ’cause I’m outta here and where’s my paycheck?”

-It’s good that George Segal keeps us interested in the outcome, for the show really has no operative suspense.
-You can cut back and forth all you want between a finger on a radio button, a piece of track that’s ready to be exploded, and various people on the rides, but the Hitchcock suspense-O-meter registers nothing — the people on the ride are completely unaware of what’s in store for them, so our feral thrill of being able to think, ‘you guys are in TROUBLE’ is not appeased.
-The script promises mayhem and delivers it right up front, so that we spend the rest of the movie waiting for more gore.
+It’s good that George Segal keeps us interested for the show really has no operative suspense.
+You can cut back and forth all you want between a finger on a radio button, a piece of track that’s ready to be exploded, and various people on the rides, but the Hitchcock suspense-O-meter registers nothing — the people on the ride are completely unaware of what’s in store for them, so our feral thrill of being able to think, ‘you guys are in TROU—BLE’ goes unnourished.
+The script delivers mayhem right up front, so that we spend the rest of the movie waiting for more gore.
 Instead, what violence was shot was cut way back before the final cut.
 Our brainiac extortionist suddenly becomes a total clod for the last scene, going out with more of a whimper than a bang.
-At two hours it’s about twenty minutes too long; every scene is drawn out, especially the long sequence in which George Segal is forced to run from pay phone to pay phone in the amusement park, like Harry Callahan in Dirty Harry.
+At two hours the show is about twenty minutes too long.
+Every scene is drawn out, especially the long sequence in which George Segal is forced to run from pay phone to pay phone in the amusement park, like Harry Callahan in Dirty Harry.

 That gruesome derailment catastrophe at the beginning is no action highlight.
-Rollercoaster cars going 40 MPH are replaced across a cut with dummy cars with dummy mannequins, toodleling along at perhaps 15 mph; the kids will have to be pretty little not to yell, ‘fake!’
-Brian De Palma did more or less the same thing with a malfunctioning rollercoaster in his physical effects workout exercise The Fury, and the result is almost as phony.
+Rollercoaster cars going 40 MPH are replaced across a cut with dummy cars with dummy mannequins, toodleling along at perhaps 15 mph; only kids will not be yelling, ‘fake!’
+Brian De Palma did more or less the same thing with a malfunctioning rollercoaster in his physical effects workout exercise The Fury, and the result was almost as phony.
 Not that I think the world needs someone to make a realistic movie about such accidents.

 We used to make derisive remarks about movies licensed from toy lines, but the Lego movie was actually good.
 We’re told that the producer of Jaws didn’t want to repeat himself, but this movies suggests ideas for dynamite sequels: “Tilt-A-Whirl, The Movie!”… “Rotor, The Movie” ….